-China Miéville's reading of the modern world's most controversial and enduring political document: the Communist Manifesto.
+A reading of the modern world's most controversial and enduring political document: the Communist Manifesto.

-China Miéville is not a writer hemmed in by conventions of disciplinary boundaries or genre, and this is a strikingly imaginative take on Marx and what his most haunting book has to say to us today.
+China Mieville is not a writer who has been hemmed in by conventional notions of expertise or genre, and this is a strikingly imaginative take on Marx and what his most haunting book has to say to us today.